rundeck/docs/docs/developer/06-logging-plugins.md

 ![Reader plugins](~@assets/img/log_storage2.png)

-When the **Local File Log** is used, the logs can be asynchronously stored to a Storage plugin after they are completed.
+When the **Local File Log** is used, the logs can be asynchronously written to a Storage plugin after they are completed.
 Later, the logs can be asynchronously retrieved via the Storage plugin to be used by the **Local File Log**:

 ![Storage plugins](~@assets/img/log_storage3.png)